isaziconsulting/XRayFrontSideDetection/index.md

 # Future work

-Feel free to mess around with our parameters.
+Go ahead and mess around with our model parameters.
 See if you can delete some layers to make the model even simpler.

 This project can easily be modified to become an arbitrary binary medical scan classifier (PET scan slides, MRIs slides, ...).
 Feel free to fork this project and classify your own data!